misch2/chiptron_zivyobraz_editor/README.md

 #### Modifications:

 - Added gamma correction
-- Added EPD simulation
+- Added EPD colors simulation
+- Added dithering with Floyd-Steinberg algorithm
+- Added an option to view EPD color adjustments only (to compare with the original image)
-- Download of the posterized image
+- Download of the posterized/dithered image